-Galvanic corrosion can result in serious damage to any metal component of your Cobalt boat that is in the water.
+Galvanic corrosion (electrolysis) can result in serious damage to any metal component of your Cobalt boat that is in the water.
 Galvanic corrosion is the deterioration of metals due to the effects of electrolytic action.
 When dissimilar metals are immersed in a conductive fluid such as saltwater, an electric current is produced, similar to the action of a battery.
+The softest of the metals will be the first to become damaged.

 Galvanic corrosion can occur in fresh water or salt water; however, salt, brackish and polluted waters accelerate galvanic corrosion.

-A self-sacrificing anode is installed on your Cobalt boat to help prevent damage to metal components from galvanic corrosion.
+A self-sacrificing anode can be mounted to your Cobalt boat to help prevent damage to metal components from galvanic corrosion.
 The anode will require frequent inspections.
 If the anode shows deterioration of 50% or more, it must be replaced for continued protection.